khosravinejad/yoti-android-challenge/README.md

 # Solution notes

 First of all, thanks for reviewing my solution.
-I, will provide some notes below to explain my solution better.
+I will provide some notes below to explain my solution better.

-- There were some other options to do as a strategy (like Feature based multi-module or layer based multi-module).
-As the project had some existing code, I felt maybe it's a good option to show how can I contribute in an existing project without minimum changes on the current code.
+- There were some other options to do as a strategy (like Feature-based multi-module or layer-based multi-module).
+As the project had some existing code, I felt maybe it was a good option to show how can I contribute to an existing project without minimum changes to the current code.
-  So please consider in some areas there were better or last updated options to use, but I wanted to try best possible solution with minimum changes in the existing code.
+  So please consider in some areas there were better or last updated options to use, but I wanted to try the best possible solution with minimum changes in the existing code.
 Changes are most related to enhancement or more clarity of the code.
-For example I could implement the UI in Jetpack Compose, but because of lots of changes I didn't use it and tried to use current codes with some improvement.
-For example added DiffUtilsCallBack to the recyclerview adapter.
+For example, I could implement the UI in Jetpack Compose, but because of lots of changes I didn't use it and tried to use current codes with some improvement.
+For example, added DiffUtilsCallBack to the Recyclerview adapter.
-- I'll appreciate it if I can have a time to explain you quickly other solutions, benefits and disadvantages of each one.
+- I'll appreciate it if I can have time to explain to you quickly other solutions, benefits, and disadvantages of each one.
-- Due to ability of using some tools features I had to apply small upgrades in dependencies.
+- Due to the ability to use some tools features I had to apply small upgrades in dependencies.
 But I really tried to keep the changes small without any changes needed in the code.
 - You can find the brief solution overview below.
-I'll really open to explain them in details (Also other possible solution and why I didn't use it) in the possible meeting.
+I'll really open to explaining them in detail (Also other possible solution and why I didn't use it) in the possible meeting.
+- You can see [here](https://github.com/khosravinejad/SadaPay/) another project that's quite similar to the Yoti challenge that I've worked on before.
+This project was done in a multi-module (based on clean architecture layers).
+I implemented it in TDD which is trackable in the commits history.
+I used the last tools and libraries in this project e.g. Jetpack Compose.

 # Project structure and architecture